TN8: Acquisition by Juan Carlos Ortega Murillo

 On September 6, 2010, the newscasts that existed under the Briceño administration (Noticiero 24 Horas, Noticiero Independiente), after being subjected to a change of contents to align it with the FSLN, were replaced by a new one, Crónica TN8.
+On September 18, Lado Oscuro moved here from CDNN 23.

 Related to the change in content, the channel started buying a high number of imported television series and movies, mostly from the United States and Japan, setting deals with international production companies (Warner Bros., 20th Century Fox, Viacom, Toei Animation, etc. including independent production companies), this included a volume deal with Viacom to provide content for a children's programming slot, Hora Nick.
 In 2015, Álvaro Rocha, TN8's director of programming, stated that the channel's programming was 20% internal and 80% external, competing with cable, and also had imports in English (with Spanish subtitles), a strategy that "worked very well" for the channel.

 According to a 2020 investigation by Reuters, TN8 was owned by Yadira Leets, wife of Rafael Ortega (owner of state-run radio station La Nueva Radio Ya).
 It's unknown if Leets was involved in the 2010 purchase of the channel.

+A spin-off of Crónica TN8, Crónica TN8 Internacionales, premiered at 5pm on September 29, 2021, replacing the sitcoms that aired in that time slot up until then.
+This caused the creation of an extended block of news programs, as it precedes 8 Deportivo and the main edition of Crónica TN8.
+Longtime TN8 presenter under Juan Carlos, Karleydi Zelendón, left the channel in 2023 and joined the editorial team of Canal 4.